kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Common Sentiment Questions

-Is feedback favorable.
+Is feedback favorable
-Is a review critical.
+Is a review critical
 Is communication escalating

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.